livz/livz.github.io/_posts/2017-06-10-the technical-interview-part-1.md

 * Tell me about the last time you had an incident, how did you deal with it?
 * Who did you work with and how?
 * Why did you choose this approach over X?
-* What were the priorities?
+* What were your priorities?
 * What would you have done if Y happened instead?
 * How could this be prevented?

-Branching from these questions, you can a level up to policy related questions or down to more technical bits if needed.
-The are countless possibilities and variations and mostly depends on the experience of the interviewer to steer the discussion in the right way.
+Branching from these questions, you can go a level up to policy related questions or down to more technical bits if needed.
+The are countless possibilities and variations and it mostly depends on the experience of the interviewer to steer the discussion in the right way.
 Also he has a lot of opportunities to sniff the [STE](https://techcrunch.com/2015/03/08/on-secretly-terrible-engineers/).
 As a friend is saying, you basically want to know if the candidate can get the job done, not if he knows all the flags from the TCP header or a specific syscall number.

-**P.S.:** Of course someone can argue that a determined candidate might as well prepare in advance answers for these questions, the same way he would do for traditional logic problems/puzzles/brain teasers.
+**P.S.
+1:** Of course someone can argue that a determined candidate might as well prepare in advance answers for these questions, the same way he would do for traditional logic problems/puzzles/brain teasers.
 Nevertheless, this is one level above that because the interviewer can change the scenario at any moment.

+**P.S.
+2:** If you haven't already, sovle the puzzle in the logo of this post.
+It's very interesting.